Last Updated July 28, 2020

 The total cost spent was 30 EUR.
-It was 15 EUR for an EU citizen, then another 15 EUR for a family member with a residency card.
+It was 15 EUR for an EU citizen, then another 15 EUR for a family member with a residence card.

-As nationalist groups take hold in many countries in Europe, they are making it harder to get residency – especially of countries in central Europe – but don’t let that discourage you.
-As you can see from the list of countries below, it is still possible to get a second residency in many European countries.
+As nationalist groups take hold in many countries in Europe, they are making it harder to get second residencies in the EU – especially of countries in Central Europe – but don’t let that discourage you.
+As you can see from the list of countries below, it is still possible to get a second residence in many European countries.

-While some are more difficult to get than others, here are the 10 easiest AND cheapest EU countries for obtaining a second residency as a non-EU resident.
+While some are more difficult to get than others, here are the 15 easiest AND cheapest second residencies in the EU that you can get as a non-EU resident.

-After five years of residency, you can apply for citizenship and obtain a UK passport.
+After five years of maintaining your residence, you can apply for citizenship and obtain a UK passport.

 You can obtain residency in Belgium by starting a small business with as little as €12,400 in paid-up capital if you’re also able to hire at least one part-time employee.
 Your other option is to demonstrate that you have “significant means” to support yourself or roughly €1 million in the bank.

-Belgium is also one of the best countries to have a passport from in Europe.
-After about five years of legal residency, you can apply for a passport and essentially travel anywhere visa-free.
+Belgium is also one of the best countries offering a European passport.
+After about five years of legal residence, you can apply for a passport and essentially travel anywhere visa-free.

 The Malta Residence and Visa Programme (MRVP) has three minimum requirements:

-An investment in government bonds of 250,000 EUR to be retained for a minimum of five years, a non-refundable government contribution of 30,000 EUR, and a property purchase of 320,000 EUR.
-5,500 EUR of the government contribution goes towards application fees.
+- An investment in government bonds of 250,000 EUR to be retained for a minimum of five years,

-In total, you will spend a minimum of 580,000 EUR for residency.
+In total, you will spend a minimum of 580,000 EUR for Malta’s EU residence permit.
 It takes anywhere from a few weeks to four months to process all information through the MRVP.

-There are minimum residency requirements in order to qualify for the renewal of the Golden Residence Permit.
-However, these are very modest: seven days during the first year of residence for the first renewal, and 14 days over the two subsequent two year periods for future renewals.
+You must meet a minimal residence requirement to renew the Portuguese Golden Visa.
+You must spend seven days in Portugal during the first year of residence for the first renewal, and 14 days over the two subsequent two-year periods for future renewals.

 The EU Blue Card is a working alternative to investing to gain residency.
-You will need to provide the following: A contract or job offer with a salary of at least 1.5 times the average gross annual salary, proof of health insurance or proof you are covered by the National Health Regime, and proof of registration with Social Security.
+You will need to provide the following: A contract or job offer with a salary of at least 1.5 times the average gross annual salary of Portugal, proof of health insurance or proof you are covered by the National Health Regime, and proof of registration with Social Security.

-It is not necessary to live in Spain in order to retain and renew the residency visa permit and my suggestion would be to avoid spending more than six months there since this will qualify you to pay taxes in the country.
+It is not necessary to live in Spain in order to retain and renew this second residence.
+And if you want to avoid paying Spain’s high taxes, don’t plan on spending more than six months a year there.

 Another route is through the Investor Program.
 If you choose this, you can invest about 500,000 EUR in a Governmental Bond Portfolio for an investment period of five years with no further payment required.
 At the end of the five-year period, the full amount will be returned to you without any accrued interest.